 You must either pay or appeal your citation in writing (within 21 days of issuance) to a review officer who will review and rule to dismiss or uphold the ticket.
 Failure to respond within 21 days will result in a denied appeal.
 A written letter of appeal should be sent to the following address: CHAPMAN UNIVERSITY, PARKING ADMINISTRATION, P.O.
 BOX 25120, SANTA ANA, CA 92799-5120.
 Please keep copies for your records.
 Be sure to include the parking violation along with your letter of appeal.
 You will receive notification within three to six weeks whether your citation was dismissed or upheld.
 Additional appeal steps will be included with the "review form", when it is returned to the person making the initial appeal

-No. A vehicle inoperative or left unmoved in the same parking space for more than 15 days is subject to tow.
+No. A vehicle inoperative or left unmoved from the same parking space or lot for more than 15 days is subject to tow.
+Vehicles cannot be parked overnight in the Barrera Structure, the Lastinger Structure, the West Campus Structure or the Palm Lot.
 Also, vehicles cannot be stored on campus during summer months.
-Those doing so will be subject to citation and tow
+Those doing so will be subject to citation and tow.
+Exceptions to this policy can only be made by Parking Services.

-Visitor parking is available in the Argyros Lot, the Cypress Lot, Knott Studios Lot the Palm Lot and the West Palm Industrial Lot.
-Monday - Friday after 4:00 p.m. and on weekends, visitors may park in the Barrera and Lastinger Structures.
+Visitor parking is available in the Argyros Lot, Knott Studios Lot, Palm Lot, the West Campus Structure and the West Palm Industrial Lot.
+Monday - Thursday after 4:00 p.m. and all day Friday - Sunday, visitors may park in the Barrera and Lastinger Structures.
 The location of the parking machines will be as follows:

 Level B1 - main entrance, east wall, lobby of elevator